-Most car seat manufacturers list either the date of manufacture of expiration date – this information can either be found on a sticker attached to the car seat, or printed directly onto the seat.
+Most car seat manufacturers list either the date of manufacture or expiration date – this information can either be found on a sticker attached to the car seat or printed directly onto the seat.

-While most bases have a small white sticker somewhere on the base, which contains information about the date of manufacture, serial number, model number and expiration date.
+Most bases have a small white sticker somewhere on the base, which contains information about the date of manufacture, serial number, model number, and expiration date.

 In the US it is not illegal to use an expired infant car seat, but this doesn’t mean it’s something you should ignore.